SAP-samples/manage-apis-codejam/exercises/12-protecting-apis/README.md

 ## Summary

 We should now have a better understanding of API policies and be comfortable applying some basic security on our API proxies.
+We've learnt about the Spike Arrest policy and how it can protect our backend systems from receiving too many concurrent/simultaneous calls from a single application/developer and prevent a potential performance impact in the system.

 ## Further reading